Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 ## Clustering

 For the clustering algorithm, only the final cost for each pairwise comparison is required; the actual warping path (i.e., mapping between time series) is superfluous.
 The memory complexity of the cost matrix $C$ is $\mathcal{O}(nm)$, so as the length of the time series grows, the memory required greatly increases.
-Therefore, significant reductions in memory use can be made by not storing the entire cost matrix.
+Therefore, significant reductions in memory use can be achieved by not storing the entire cost matrix.
 Since the warping path is not required, we only need to store a vector containing the previous row relating to the current step of the dynamic programming sub-problem (i.e., the previous three values $c_{i-1,j-1}$, $c_{i-1,j}$, $c_{i,j-1}$), as indicated in \autoref{c}.

-We now introduce the notation $C_{x,y}=c_{n,m}$ to denote the final (scalar) cost relating to the pairwise comparison between time series $x$ and $y$, given by the final element in the cost matrix, as previously discussed.
+We now introduce the notation $d_{x,y}=c_{n,m}$ to denote the final (scalar) cost relating to the pairwise comparison between time series $x$ and $y$, given by the final element in the cost matrix relating to the $x$ and $y$ time series.
 To cluster several time series, this cost is first computed for every pairwise comparison between every time series.
 As shown in \autoref{fig:c_to_d}, all of the pairwise distances are then stored in a separate symmetric matrix, $D^{p\times p}$, where $p$ is the total number of time series in the clustering exercise.
-In other words, the element $d_{i,j}$ gives the cost between time series $i$ and $j$.
+In other words, the element $d_{i,j}$ in this matrix gives the cost between time series $i$ and $j$.

 ![The individual DTW costs from each pairwise comparison between time series in the dataset are all combined to form a distance matrix $D$. \label{fig:c_to_d}](../media/distance_matrix_formation_vector.pdf)